Programming641/computer_vision_algorithm3/README.md

 ## Note
 this is not the end of the project!
 Now, I am getting closer to first milestone of object detection!

+** if you like this project, please consider supporting me by sponsoring this project or hire me so I can work on this project for you! **